-Arlene Snyder is our Director of Health, Safety and Security.
-Along with a team led by Tim Barton, Director of Student Services, and Rich Conroy, Student Safety Officer, Arlene ensures that our students and staff abroad are safe.
+Maureen Gordon, Arcadia’s Director of Health, Safety and Security, works alongside Kara Amoratis, Assistant Director of Health, Safety and Security, our overseas Regional Directors and a team led by Tim Barton, Director of Student Life and Support Services, to ensure the highest standards of safety, security and well-being support for our students.
 The team has the most up-to-date health and safety information and procedures in place in order to make thoughtful decisions, while keeping parents and our partner institutions in the United States informed about situations occurring in-country.

 While our staff is prepared to respond in the unlikely event of an emergency situation affecting several people, most emergencies are personal.
 It is more likely that students will need advice on finding the services of a good doctor, specialist or counselor, or help with emergency travel needs, and our staff is prepared to support them.
 Additionally, we keep in regular contact with students through newsletters, on-going activities and personal visits to campus.